Jesse Nading: Professional career

-Nading was signed by the Houston Texans as an undrafted free agent on May 8, 2008.
-He was signed to the Texans' practice squad on September 3, 2008 and signed to the Texans' active roster on November 19, 2008.
-He made his NFL debut at Cleveland November 23, 2008.
-He played on special teams and defensive end, recording 5 tackles.
+Nading was signed by the Houston Texans as an undrafted free agent on May 9, 2008.
+He was waived on August 30 and signed to the team's practice squad on September 1.
+He was promoted to the active roster on November 19, 2008, and played in six games for the Texans on special teams and defensive end during the 2008 season, totaling four solo tackles and two assisted tackles.